Like most journalists in Copenhagen, I've written about the usual suspects: happiness, hygge, and cycling. (I think it's compulsory.)

 For the sake of a good story, I've learnt to bake rye bread, brew beer, and pickle vegetables.
 I also entered the official Danish snaps-making competition.
 (Spoiler alert: I didn't win.)
-And I've interviewed many of Denmark's leading chefs, including René Redzepi, Matt Orlando, and Paul Cunningham.
+And I've interviewed many of Denmark's leading chefs, including René Redzepi, Matt Orlando, Christian Puglisi, and Paul Cunningham.

 I enjoy writing about the quirkier side of Scandinavia, too.
 Like Copenhagen Suborbitals—the world's only amateur manned spaceflight programme.
 Or the Danish boarding school that teaches classes through live action role-play.
 Or Denmark's drinking dens, like the bar with a bullet embedded in the wall.

 I've written about Danish design, too, for Freunde von Freunden, Lonely Planet, Oak: The Nordic Journal, and the New York Times, including this story about ceramicists who make tableware for some of Denmark's Michelin-starred restaurants.

 I also write about cities and sustainability for Collectively, the Guardian, Treehugger, and Virgin Unite—the charitable arm of the Virgin Group—and recently started a stint as a writer-in-residence at SPACE10—Ikea's "external future-living lab".